Business Loans & Resources

-What are the sources of funds for the CIE loan programs?
+What are the sources of funds for the URA's business loan programs?

 Typically, our products are funded by Revolving Loan Fund (RLF) programs that were initially seeded by Federal Community Development Block Grants or funds from the Pennsylvania Department of Community and Economic Development.
-By utilizing RLFs, the CIE can re-lend its limited dollars several times to many different borrowers.
+By utilizing RLFs, Commercial & Business Lending can re-lend its limited dollars several times to many different borrowers.

-The CIE has extremely limited dollars for unlimited business and community needs.
-In order to sustain CIE programs, we must utilize loan programs that will be re-paid in order to re-lend the funds to other borrowers.
+The URA has extremely limited dollars for unlimited business and community needs.
+In order to sustain our programs, we must utilize loan programs that will be re-paid in order to re-lend the funds to other borrowers.
 Additional funding resources can be found on launchpgh.com.

 How do I start the application process?